Doctor of Philosophy (Ph.D.) Major in Geography

 GEO 7300.
 Advanced Geographic Research Design.

-The purpose of this course is to develop an appreciation for the process of research as practiced by contemporary professional geographers.
-Topics covered include formulating research problems, reviewing and critiquing published literature, developing and executing a research design, and completing a research project.
+This course provides students with an appreciation for the process of research as practiced by contemporary professional geographers.
+Topics covered include formulating research problems, reviewing and critiquing published literature, developing and executing a research design, and completing a research proposal.
+The course emphasizes the importance of aligning research questions, hypotheses, data sources, data analysis, reporting of results, and recommending further research.
+Additionally, the course covers research ethics and procedures for research projects that require data collection from human subjects.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.